5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Install instruction for Big Sur and newer covering different scenarios can be found [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher)

 #### Recommended macOS version
-Up until recently, my recommendation macOS was Catalin.
-But after the last updates, Apple Music didn't work any more and I couldn't fix ist since it seems to be os-related in general.
+Up until recently, my recommendation was macOS Catalin.
+But after the last updates, Apple Music didn't work any more and I couldn't fix since the issue seems to be os-related.

-While testing a my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sure feels snappier and more responsive overall (although benchmakrs are slightly lower) and has no issues with Apple Music, so Big Sur is my new recommendation.
+While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sure feels snappier and more responsive overall (although benchmakrs are slightly lower) and has no issues with Apple Music, so Big Sur is my new recommendation.

 ## Post-Install
 Once your system is up and running you may want to change the following settings to make your system more secure:

-- Enable System Integrity Protection (SIP): change `csr-active-config` to `00000000` (SIP needs to stay disabled in macOS 12+)
+- Enable System Integrity Protection (SIP): change `csr-active-config` to `00000000` (macOS ≤ 11.x only!)
 - Under `UEFI/APFS`, change `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
 A list with the correct values for can be found [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver).

 **IMPORTANT**: